Entangled Photon-Pair Emission in Waveguide Circuit QED from a Cooper Pair Splitter: Solution of the two photon emission dynamics

+\addGR{ More generally, if the system is initially in an arbitrary linear combination of the two states $\ket{A_+}$ and $\ket{A_-}$, the final solution is the linear combination of the two particular solutions $\tilde{c}_{k_{L},k_R,n}^{(+)}$ and $\tilde{c}_{k_{L},k_R,n}^{(-)}$.
+This is a consequence of the linearity of the equations of motion presented here. }

-We now proceed to show that the two photon wavefunction is normalised.
+We now proceed to show that the two-photon wavefunction is normalised.
 We assume that we are in the limit of large times but omit writing $\lim_{t\rightarrow\infty}$ not to clutter the notation.
 We calculate \begin{widetext}

 \end{widetext} where the cross-term

 is negligible in the weak-coupling limit, that is when $|\omega_+-\omega_- |=2\Delta\varepsilon_m \gg \Gamma_{+},\Gamma_{-}$.
 In the weak-coupling limit, the Lorentzian functions in ~(\ref{eq:norm1-0}) can be treated as $\delta$ functions and Eq.~(\ref{eq:norm1-0}) simplifies to